Intero journal / Product view

 A tracker that demands too much breaks under the weight of the logging.
 If you are in pain, rushed, or just tired, you will not work through a 20-field check-in.
 The record will go incomplete.
 The context will drop out.
 And the pattern the tool was supposed to surface will disappear.

 Good symptom tracking is structured but minimal.
-A daily check-in under a minute, capturing only the most predictive inputs, is more useful than a detailed form that gets abandoned after three weeks.
+A daily check-in under a minute, capturing the most useful inputs consistently, is more useful than a detailed form that gets abandoned after three weeks.
 Brevity keeps the record alive, and a consistent record is the only kind that shows you anything.

 04